Mission Sudarshan Chakra: History

 It was held that critical military and civilian institutions, such as communications networks, food and water supplies, railway platforms, hospitals, religious sites, defense systems, and electrical grids, that are high priority targets for enemy forces needed to have their own layers of strong military and technological protection.
 The Integrated Air Command and Control System and its own multi-layered air defense systems, Trigun system and the Akashteer network, will be interlocked with the Sudarshan Chakra architecture.
 As of 2025, the fundamental components of Mission Sudarshan Chakra have already been determined.
 The evolving nature of warfare will inform the design of the entire system architecture.

 According to General Anil Chauhan, Chief of Defence Staff, multi-domain intelligence, surveillance, reconnaissance, and the integration of sensors placed on land, in the air, on ships, underwater, and in space will be necessary.
 The project will involve building infrastructure and procedures for the detection, acquisition, and neutralization of the enemy's weaponry.
 To get a clear picture and provide real-time responses, massive amounts of big data will need to be analyzed using artificial intelligence, large language models and quantum computing.

+On 28 November 2025, Defense Secretary, Rajesh Kumar Singh, announced that MSC groundwork had begun.
+A combination of Make in India, imports, and IDDM (Indigenously Designed, Developed, and Manufactured) initiatives will be used to carry out the project.
+A comprehensive project study and feasibility plan will be prepared by a team under DRDO and Air Marshal Ashutosh Dixit.
+Defence capital expenditures will be used to finance the entire project.
+Integrated air defense systems and counter-UAS grids are being developed by the Indian military.

+By 30 April 2026, as per the defence secretary, the team under the DRDO chairman had already submitted its "pre-feasibility" report.

+Objective

+The Ministry of Defense states that Mission Sudarshan Chakra programme has three main specific goals: